-The perspective codes (CS, comm, cl, comp, A, S, C, and G) and the competency codes (aw, e/p, r, and mc) found at the end of the course description identifies courses that fulfill these requirements.
-All students must meet the perspective and competency requirements to graduate.
+Bachelor degree students are also required to take a research (RE) course as a part of their programmatic requirements.
+The competency codes (WR, COM, CL, MATH, SCI, SS, MC, CU, E/P, G/US, G/W, and RE) found at the end of the course description identify courses that fulfill these requirements.
+All students must meet the competency requirements to graduate.